South Carolina Federal Credit Union: Membership

-Membership includes more than 165,000 people with $2 billion in capital, the member-owned cooperative operates 24 offices in five major markets to include Charleston, Columbia, Georgetown, Florence, Greenville and Spartanburg.
+Membership includes more than 175,000 people with $2.5 billion in capital, the member-owned cooperative operates 30 offices in seven major markets to include Charleston, Columbia, Florence, Georgetown, Greenville, Myrtle Beach, and Spartanburg.

 Services

 South Carolina Federal is a full-service credit union that offers consumer and business products and services that are comparable to most larger financial institutions.
 Products and services include personal checking, savings, debit and credit cards and loans, and business checking, business savings, business debit and credit cards and business loans suitable for members who own small businesses.
 South Carolina Federal also offers free financial education workshops to its members, the public and businesses within its field of membership.

-South Carolina Federal has 24 financial centers and many convenient ATMs throughout the state of South Carolina.
+South Carolina Federal has 30 financial centers and many convenient ATMs throughout the state of South Carolina.
 Members also have free access to over 50,000 Allpoint network ATMs nationwide.
 South Carolina Federal offers online services and information 24-7 via its website, scfederal.org.